cinemast/libjson-rpc-cpp/README.md

 We do not want to prevent you from contributing by having too strict guidelines.
 If you have ideas for improvement, just do it your way, rather than doing it not at all.

-Anyway here is a list of how we would whish contributions:
+Anyway here is a list of how we would prefer your contributions:
 - Issues:
   - Use the issue tracker on github to report bugs or improvements.
   - Please avoid sending me mails directly, as this is not visible to others.